The Secret to Achieving Your Dreams No One Tells You About

 When I looked at the research, I saw that—overwhelmingly— happiness is actually the secret to success.

-Success looks different for each person - for one, success is being able to attain a professional goal, for another it's a personal goal - like being a terrific parent.
+Success looks different for each person — for one, success is being able to attain a professional goal, for another it's a personal goal — like being a terrific parent.
 Either way, if you prioritize your happiness, you will actually be more productive, more creative, more resilient, more energized, more charismatic and influential.
 You will have more willpower and be more focused, with less effort.
-That’s why I wrote my book The Happiness Track (available in paperback here).
+That’s why I wrote my book The Happiness Track.

-You can either listen to common (yet false!) theories of success: work yourself into the ground, stay focused on your future goals, focus nonstop, you can’t have success without stress, look out for yourself first and foremost and be your own worst critic… OR you can listen to the data which tells you the opposite: Take time off and you’ll be more innovative, stay present and you’ll be more productive and charismatic, take time to be idle and have fun and you’ll actually be more creative and more likely to have innovative breakthroughs, nurture calmness in your life and you’ll have more energy to get more work done, be kind to others and you’ll be more successful and be self-compassionate and you’ll be more resilient.
+Or, you can listen to the data, which tells you the opposite: Take time off and you’ll be more innovative, stay present and you’ll be more productive and charismatic, take time to be idle and have fun and you’ll actually be more creative and more likely to have innovative breakthroughs, nurture calmness in your life and you’ll have more energy to get more work done, be kind to others and you’ll be more successful and be self-compassionate and you’ll be more resilient.